 A. Neither insurance rates nor workers’ compensation rates rise when you hire an employee who has a disability.
 However, some specific disabilities may fall under a pre-existing condition clause and might not be covered by some insurers.

-Q. If I spend time to train an individual with a disability, will that person stay?
+Q. If I spend the time to train an employee with a disability, will that employee stay?

-A. Absentee rates for employees with disabilities are lower than for other workers.
-Approximately 80 percent of the individuals served by OOD are still on the job after one year.
+A. Absentee rates for employees with disabilities are lower than for other employees.
+Approximately 80% of the people served by OOD are still on the job after one year.

 Q. Will it cost more to hire someone with a disability?

-A. Most workers with disabilities need few or no accommodations, the majority of which cost less than $50.
-Only 10 percent of all accommodations are more than $500.
-OOD may be able to help with some of the cost and provide technical assistance.
+A. Most employees with a disability need few or no accommodations.
+The majority of accommodations cost less than $50 and only 10% of all accommodations cost more than $500.
+OOD may be able to help with some of those costs, as well as provide technical assistance.

-Q. What kinds of jobs are suitable for employees with disabilities?
+Q. What types of jobs are suitable for people with disabilities?

-A. People with disabilities can perform almost any type of job - from unskilled labor to technical and professional duties.
-OOD provides assessment, career counseling, rehabilitation and job training for a full range of occupations.
-We also counsel people to choose careers in which their disability won't restrict job performance.
+A. People with disabilities can perform almost any type of job – from unskilled labor to technical and professional jobs.
+OOD can provide assessments, career counseling and job training for a full range of occupations.
+OOD also counsels people to choose careers in which their disability will not restrict job performance and success.

-Q. How do I determine the individual's wages?
+Q. How do I determine the wages for an employee with a disability?

-A. Establish the person's pay based on the same wage scale that you use for any other employee doing the same job.
+A. You establish the employee’s wages based on the same wage scale you use for any employee who is performing the same job.